Add Calculation Points

 In some cases there will be calculation point locations that are obstructed by furniture, machinery or structure that you wish to remove from the calculation.
 This is called "masking".
 ElumTools will allow points to be masked by selecting the objects that will create the mask, or by Revit Category such as Furniture.
 Please refer to the separate topic titled Masking Calculation Points for details.

 Calculation point locations can be used for the computation of a number of different lighting metrics, and multiple metrics can be assigned to the same Calculation points instance.
-To date, these metrics are: Illuminance (E), Diffuse Luminance (L), Luminous Exitance (M), Unified Glare Rating (UGR), Daylight Factor (DF) and Photosynthetic Photon Flux Density (PPFD).
+To date, these metrics are: Illuminance (E), Diffuse Luminance (L), Luminous Exitance (M), Unified Glare Rating (UGR), Daylight Factor (DF), Photosynthetic Photon Flux Density (PPFD), Cylindrical Illuminance (Ez) and Cylindrical Illuminance/Illuminance (Ez/E) (also known as Modeling effect).

 Assign the lighting metrics by opening the Metric section of the Calculation Points dialog and checking the appropriate boxes.
 Your selection can be changed if necessary using the Edit Points command.
-When the software is set to Horticulture mode the default metric will be PPFD.
+When the software is set to a specific Metric on the toolbar, that will be the default metric selection in the Add Points dialog.
+Similarly, if the calculation mode is set to Horticulture, the default metric will be PPFD.

 By default, all four of ElumTools calculation Modes will be enabled for each calculation grid you place: General Use, Emergency, Daylighting and Horticulture.
 This simply means that if you are going to run Emergency or Daylighting calculations for the selected boundary, you don't have to enable these modes separately, it is already done.
 However, if you don't plan on using these modes for this particular boundary, but you do plan on using them for other boundaries (Emergency Mode for example), then you might elect to remove the check marks from the appropriate modes so they do not compute.
 This saves time and may make your work cleaner as you won't have meaningless results for areas you are not interested in.